OPT-Eng-Ana/OPT-Eng-Ana.github.io/_posts/2024-04-28-opt-summary.md

   Recently there appeared some works which go beyond the classical oracle model on evaluating the optimization algorithm efficiency.
 For example, <d-cite key="pedregosa2020acceleration"></d-cite> and <d-cite key="paquette2021sgd"></d-cite> considered *average-case complexity*, which is well established in theoretical computer science, in optimization theory, such pattern further specified the objective formulation and data distribution, which results in a more refined complexity than the common worst-case complexity, while at the expense of more complicated analysis and more restricted scope.

   On the other hand, with the development of higher-order algorithms, some recent works<d-cite key="doikov2023second"></d-cite> further considered the *arithmetic complexity* in optimization by incorporating the computational cost of each oracle into accout; also in distributed optimization (or federated learning) literature, the communication cost is one of the main bottlenecks compared to computation<d-cite key="konevcny2016federated"></d-cite><d-cite key="mcmahan2017communication"></d-cite><d-cite key="karimireddy2020scaffold"></d-cite><d-cite key="kairouz2021advances"></d-cite>, so many works modified the oracle framework a bit turn to study the complexity bound in terms of *communication cost/oracle*, which also motivates the fruitful study of local algorithms, which tries to skip unnecessary communications while still attain the convergence guarantees<d-cite key="stich2019local"></d-cite><d-cite key="mishchenko2022proxskip"></d-cite>.

-  * Large stepsize
+  Recently another series of recent works<d-cite key="grimmer2024provably"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite><d-cite key="altschuler2023acceleration2"></d-cite> consider "longer" stepsize by incorporating a craft stepsize schedule into first-order methods and achieve a faster convergence rate, which is quite counterintuitive.
+At the same time, as indicated in <d-cite key="kornowski2024open"></d-cite><d-cite key="altschuler2023acceleration1"></d-cite>, such theoretical outperformance generally only works for some specific iteration numbers, while in lack of guarantees of *anytime convergence*, also the extension of the study beyond the deterministic and convex case is still an open problem.

 ---